 Sculpture in the City

-Sculpture in the City is an annual event featuring contemporary art works on display in public areas in the City of London.
-This year the event includes works by Sarah Lucas, Amanda Lwin and Marina Abramovic, and the art works are in place until April 2019.
+Sculpture in the City is an annual event featuring contemporary works by internationally renowned artists.
+The works are displayed in public areas in the City of London.
+The art works from the 9th edition of the event are in place until April 2020.
 You can find out more about the pieces on display here.

 More on London

 If you’d like a moneysaving sightseeing pass for your trip to the city, The London Pass includes a one-day hop-on hop-off bus tour, as well as free entry to more than 80 attractions, tours and museums, such as the Tower of London, Westminster Abbey and The View from The Shard.
 The pass also gives you fast-track entry at some of the most popular attractions, so you don’t have to waste time queueing.

 If you’d like a London guide book, I recommend both the Lonely Planet London Travel Guide and the London Marco Polo Travel Guide.
 If you need accommodation, check out my post about family-friendly places to stay in the capital.